 Second chance loans can be either secured by another account or property you own, or they can be unsecured.
 Unsecured second chance loans come with a much higher interest rate, while secured second chance loans are usually much lower.
 Secured loans claim “title” to the property you are using as collateral.
 If you default on the loan, usually failing to make a payment after 60 days, the bank claims the property as their own.
 Usually, these type of arrangements are guaranteed with automobiles or real estate.
 Unsecured loans are a little different because the lenders are basing their approval decision on how good your credit is.
-They will obviously be more willing to lend what you need because you’ve proven that you can effectively manage your credit and recognize how important it is to remain in good standing with your financial partners.
+Once your credit is re-established, they will obviously be more willing to lend you what you need because you’ve proven that you can effectively manage your credit and recognize how important it is to remain in good standing with your financial partners.